abdulqadirtr/JavaAndroid_RoomDatabase_RecyclerView/README.md

 ## INTRODUCTION

-This is a sample java android application designed to add values to SQLite database using Room persistence library, and display the data from database using RecyclerVIew.
+This is a a java android application for adding and deleting values from SQLite database using Room persistence library, and display the data from database using RecyclerVIew.

 ## Technologies used: